 - $150,000+ for four Sunny Islands and twelve batteries

-*Installation cost will increase if not installed at the same time as your solar system.
+*Installation cost will increase if not installed simultaneously with your solar system.
 Learn more about adding batteries to an existing solar system.

-*There are federal and state tax incentives available for solar batteries - including a 26% Federal Tax Credit.
-Maryland has state level incentives that offer up to $5,000 for residential installations and up to $75,000 for commercial.
+*Federal and state tax incentives are available for solar batteries - including a 30% Federal Tax Credit.
+Maryland has state-level incentives that offer up to $5,000 for residential installations and up to $75,000 for commercial.

 Have questions about solar batteries or solar energy installations?
 Send us a message and one of our solar experts will get back to you as soon as possible.

-At Paradise Energy, we’ve installed over 1,300 solar systems throughout the mid-Atlantic.
-If you’re in the market for a solar system and/or a battery backup system, download our solar buying guide or contact us for a custom quote using the button above.
+At Paradise Energy, we’ve installed over 1,700 solar systems throughout the mid-Atlantic.
+If you’re in the market for a solar system and/or a battery backup system, download our comprehensive Solar Buying Guide or contact us for a custom quote using the button above.